pnegre/gogame/README.markdown

+# GOGAME

-# GOGAME: A simple 2D game library for GO
+This is a simple 2D game library for Go.
+It's incomplete and I'm writing it for my personal projects.
+Feel free to suggest features!!

 ## Install instructions